Randomised enumeration of small witnesses using a decision oracle: Using a randomised oracle

 In this section we show that the method described in Section \ref{sec:algorithm} will in fact work almost as well if we only have access to a randomised decision oracle, thus proving Theorem \ref{thm:enumeration-random}.
 The randomised decision procedures in \cite{bjorklund10,bjorklund13} only have one-sided errors, but for the sake of generality we consider the effect of both false positives and false negatives on our algorithm.

 False positives and false negatives will affect the behaviour of the algorithm in different ways.
-If the decision procedure gives false positives then, provided we add a check immediately before outputting a supposed witness that it really is a witness, the algorithm is still sure to output every witness exactly once; however, we will potentially waste time exploring unfruitful branches of the search tree due to false positives, so the expected running time of the algorithm will increase. f, on the other hand, our algorithm outputs false negatives, then this will not increase the expected running time; however, in this case, we can no longer be sure that we will find every witness as false negatives might cause us to prune the search tree prematurely.
+If the decision procedure gives false positives then, provided we add a check immediately before outputting a supposed witness that it really is a witness, the algorithm is still sure to output every witness exactly once; however, we will potentially waste time exploring unfruitful branches of the search tree due to false positives, so the expected running time of the algorithm will increase.
+If, on the other hand, our algorithm outputs false negatives, then this will not increase the expected running time; however, in this case, we can no longer be sure that we will find every witness as false negatives might cause us to prune the search tree prematurely.
 We will show, however, that we can still enumerate approximately in this case.

 Before turning our attention to the specific effects of false positives and false negatives on the algorithm, we observe that, provided our randomised oracle returns the correct answer with probability greater than a half, we can obtain a decision procedure with a much smaller failure probability by making repeated oracle calls.
-We make the standard assumption that the probability of error in each oracle call is independent.
+We make the standard assumption that the events corresponding to each oracle call returning an error are independent.